Causal effect on a target population: a sensitivity analysis to handle missing covariates: Impact of a missing key covariate for a linear CATE

 Another practically appealing solution is to impute the partially-observed covariate, based on the complete data set (whether it is the RCT or the observational one) following Procedure~\ref{algo:imputation}.
-We analyse theoretically in this section the bias of such procedure in Corollary~\ref{lem:imputation}\modif{, that can be understood as a direct consequence of Assumption~\ref{a:trans-sigma} and Theorem~\ref{lemma:linear-gformula-unbiased}}.
+We analyse theoretically in this section the bias of such procedure in Corollary~\ref{lem:imputation}, and show there is no gain in linearly imputing the partially-observed covariate.

 To ease the mathematical analysis, we focus on a G-formula estimator based on oracles quantities: the best imputation function and the surface responses are assumed to be known.
 While these are not available in practice, they can be approached with consistent estimates of the imputation functions and the surface responses.
-The precise formulation of our oracle estimates are given in Definition~\ref{def:imputation-procedure-missing-obs} and Definition~\ref{def:imputation-procedure-missing-rct}.
+The precise formulation\modifbis{s} of our oracle estimates are given in Definition~\ref{def:imputation-procedure-missing-obs} and Definition~\ref{def:imputation-procedure-missing-rct}.

 \begin{definition}[Oracle estimator when covariate is missing in the observational data set] Assume that the RCT is complete and that the observational sample contains one missing covariate $X_{mis}$.
-We assume that we know \begin{itemize} \item[(I)] the true response surface $\mu_1$ and $\mu_0$
+We assume that we know \begin{itemize} \item[(I)] the true response surface\modifbis{s} $\mu_1$ and $\mu_0$

-\item[(II)] the true linear relation between $X_{mis}$ as a function of $X_{obs}$ and. \end{itemize} Our oracle estimate $\hat \tau_{G, \infty, m, imp}$ consists in applying the G-formula with the true response surfaces $\mu_1$ and $\mu_0$ (I) on the observational sample, in which the missing covariate has been imputed by the best (linear) function (II). \end{definition}
+\item[(II)] the true linear relation between $X_{mis}$ as a function of $X_{obs}$. \end{itemize} Our oracle estimate $\hat \tau_{\text{ G}, \infty, m, imp}$ consists in applying the G-formula with the true response surfaces $\mu_1$ and $\mu_0$ (I) on the observational sample, in which the missing covariate has been imputed by the best (linear) function (II). \end{definition}

 \begin{definition}[Oracle estimator when covariate is missing in the RCT data set] Assume that the observational sample is complete and that the RCT contains one missing covariate $X_{mis}$.
-We assume that we know \begin{itemize} \item[(I)] the true linear relation between $X_{mis}$ as a function of $X_{obs}$, which leads to the optimal imputation $\hat{X}_{mis}$ and
+We assume that we know \begin{itemize} \item[(I)] the true linear relation between $X_{mis}$ as a function of $X_{obs}$, which leads to the optimal imputation $\hat{X}_{mis}$,